What is Nard in the Bible? Unveiling the Sacred Anointing Oil

 Actually, we do!
 In Revelation 18:13, we read about the fall of Babylon, and it mentions “cinnamon, and odours, and ointments, and frankincense, and wine, and oil, and fine flour, and wheat, and beasts, and sheep, and horses, and chariots, and slaves, and souls of men… and nard.”
 (KJV)

-See also What Does the Bible Say About a Disrespectful Husband?
-Biblical Guidance
+See also Technology And Theology: What Does The Bible Say About Ai

 This verse is talking about the luxuries of Babylon, and nard is listed as one of them.
 It’s interesting to see how nard is used in this context to illustrate the excesses of Babylon.